 Criminal Record Sealing & Expungement in San Antonio, TX

-If you want your criminal record sealed or expunged under Texas law, you will want to understand the difference between both, including eligibility requirements, the process, and what to expect from each option.
+If you want your criminal record sealed or expunged under Texas law, you will want to understand the difference between both eligibility requirements, process, and what to expect from each option.

 If you decide to hire us for criminal record expungement or record sealing, we will ensure your paperwork is filed without error, build a clear plan, and strategy that increases your chances of success.
-We know what the judge wants to hear, and we will ensure your story is heard loud and clear.
+We know what the San Antonio courts and judge wants to hear, and we will ensure your story is heard loud and clear.

 Expunction vs. Non-Disclosure Under Texas Law

-In Texas, there are two options for cleaning up a criminal record.
+In San Antonio, and across the State of Texas, there are two options for cleaning up a criminal record.
 The first being an expunction , and second an order of non-disclosure.
 Both have strict eligibility requirements, and waiting periods.
-As your attorney, I will ensure you meet all the requirements before filing, and your time is not wasted.
+As your expunction attorney, I will ensure you meet all requirements before filing, and your time is not wasted.

 Expunction (Expungement):

-Under Texas law you can qualify for expungement if you were arrested for a felony or misdemeanor with the following requirements:
+Under Texas law you can qualify for expungement if you meet the with the following requirements:

 • You were not found guilty or convicted of a felony or misdemeanor crime